 June Lorenzo is an attorney for the Pueblo of Laguna advising the pueblo's governor and council on a wide spectrum of legal issues.
 Lorenzo began her legal career at the Navajo Nation Department of Justice, and then moved on to the Senate Committee on Indian Affairs, analyzing legislation to determine the impact on Indian tribes.
 At the Civil Rights Division of the U.S. Department of Justice, she litigated, investigated and monitored compliance with the Voting Rights Act.
 With the Indian Law Resource Center, Lorenzo focused on the international application of human rights law to indigenous peoples.

 Daniel Yohalem has been an attorney for over 42 years, the last 29 of which have been in New Mexico.
 He received his B.A. in 1970 from Yale University and J.D. with honors in 1973 from Columbia University Law School.
-He is currently in private practice, focusing on first amendment, civil rights, open government, employment, and class action cases for plaintiffs, particularly in the areas of equal pay for women, whistleblower, discrimination, and retaliation claims.
-Among other honors, he has been awarded the William S. Dixon First Amendment Freedom Award (2006) as Lawyer of the Year by the New Mexico Foundation for Open Government, of which he is a past president and long-time board member; and the Cooperating Attorney of the Year (2002) by the ACLU of New Mexico.
-He is a founding board member of the Santa Fe Neighborhood Law Center and New Mexico Ethics Watch and serves on the Board of the Santa Fe Community Homeless Shelter
+He is currently in private practice, focusing on First Amendment, civil rights, open government, employment, and class action cases for plaintiffs, particularly in the areas of equal pay for women, whistleblowers, discrimination, and retaliation claims.
+Among other honors, he has been awarded the William S. Dixon First Amendment Freedom Award (2006) as Lawyer of the Year by the New Mexico Foundation for Open Government, of which he is a past president and longtime board member; and the Cooperating Attorney of the Year (2002) by the ACLU of New Mexico.
+He is a founding board member of the Santa Fe Neighborhood Law Center and New Mexico Ethics Watch and serves on the Board of the Santa Fe Community Homeless Shelter.

 FOUNDING BOARD MEMBERS